rodvar/mars_rover/README.md

  - If a given set of instructions for a rover indicates it's initial position outside of the rover boundaries, that rover's set of instructions is ignored
  - If a given set of instructions for a rover involves a collision with another rover,  that will ignore that movement
- - Movements that will put the rover outside a plateau will be ignored
+ - Movements that would put the rover outside a plateau will be ignored
  - It'a assumed that any test data input will respect the format provided on the example, no extra spaces between characters, or blank lines
  - In this version, plateau max dimensions are [0,0] - [9,9]